-A Timeline of Sarah Jessica Parker and Kim Cattrall's Never-Ending Sex and the City Feud
+A Timeline of Sarah Jessica Parker and Kim Cattrall's Never-Ending Sex and the City "Feud" - E!
+Online

 December 2009: In a show of support, Cattrall and Nixon attend the NYC premiere of Parker's new movie, Did You Hear About the Morgans?

-In the same month, Parker was on the cover of Elle, and once again talks about Cattrall and the alleged salary disputes that delayed the first movie.
+In the same month, Parker was on the cover of Elle, and once again, talked about Cattrall and the alleged salary disputes that delayed the first movie.
 "I don't think anybody wants to believe that I love Kim," Parker told the mag.
 "I adore her.
 I wouldn't have done the movie without her.
 Didn't and wouldn't."

 In the article, Cattrall compliments Parker, saying, "She shines and she allows you to shine as well."